Scale your business with our modular plugins.

 • Use WooCommerce hooks

-Both methods will get the job done but as a general rule, we recommend you use hooks when possible.
-It’s less risky and it’s one of the best practices that WordPress recommends.
 In this guide, we’ve seen several examples of things you can do using both methods.
-We recommend you take these scripts as a guide, use them to get some ideas, and play around to make the most of the My Account page in your store.
+We recommend using these scripts as a guide, to get some ideas, and experimenting to make the most of the My Account page in your store.

 Finally, for more guides to make the most of the My Account page, have a look at these guides: